 - You're treating allergies in an older adult.
 Some allergy medications can cause confusion, urinary symptoms or other side effects in older adults.

 - You're already taking an allergy medication that isn't working.
-Bring the medication with you in its original bottle when you see your doctor.
+Bring the medication with you in its original bottle or package when you see your doctor.

-Keep track of your symptoms, when you use your medications, and how much you use — that way you and your doctor can figure out what works best.
+Keep track of what symptoms you experience, when you use your medications and how much you use.
+This will help your doctor figure out what works best.
 You may need to try a few different medications to determine which ones are most effective and have the least bothersome side effects for you.

 See more In-depth